X-ray polarimetry of the accreting pulsar GX 301-2

-\abstract {The phase- and energy-resolved polarization measurements of accreting X-ray pulsars (XRPs) allow us to test different theoretical models of their emission, as well as to provide an avenue to determine the emission region geometry.
-We present the results of the observations of the XRP \gx performed with the \textit{Imaging X-ray Polarimetry Explorer} (\ixpe). \gx is a persistent XRP with one of the longest known spin periods of $\sim$680~s.
+\abstract {The phase- and energy-resolved polarization measurements of accreting X-ray pulsars (XRPs) allow us to test different theoretical models of their emission, and they also provide an avenue to determine the emission region geometry.
+We present the results of the observations of the XRP \gx performed with the \textit{Imaging X-ray Polarimetry Explorer} (\textit{IXPE}).
+A persistent XRP, \gx has one of the longest spin periods known: $\sim$680~s.
 A massive hyper-giant companion star Wray 977 supplies mass to the neutron star via powerful stellar winds.
-We do not detect significant polarization in the phase-averaged data using spectro-polarimetric analysis, with the upper limit on the polarization degree (PD) of 2.3\% (99\% confidence level).
-Using the phase-resolved spectro-polarimetric analysis we get a significant detection of polarization (above 99\% c.l.) in two out of nine phase bins and marginal detection in three bins, with a PD ranging between $\sim$3\% and $\sim$10\%, and a polarization angle varying in a very wide range from $\sim$0\degr\ to $\sim$160\degr.
-Using the rotating vector model we obtain constraints on the pulsar geometry using both phase-binned and unbinned analysis getting excellent agreement.
+We did not detect significant polarization in the phase-averaged data when using spectro-polarimetric analysis, with the upper limit on the polarization degree (PD) of 2.3\% (99\% confidence level).
+Using the phase-resolved spectro-polarimetric analysis, we obtained a significant detection of polarization (above 99\% confidence level) in two out of nine phase bins and a marginal detection in three bins, with a PD ranging between $\sim$3\% and $\sim$10\% and a polarization angle varying in a very wide range from $\sim$0\degr\ to $\sim$160\degr.
+Using the rotating vector model, we obtained constraints on the pulsar geometry using both phase-binned and unbinned analyses, finding excellent agreement.
 Finally, we discuss possible reasons for a low observed polarization in \gx. }